Pride Night: 2023 Los Angeles Dodgers Sisters of Perpetual Indulgence collaboration

+2026 San Francisco Giants rainbow logo hat

+On June 12, 2026, the Giants hosted a Pride Night event that featured the team's logo in the colors of the Rainbow flag.
+Starting pitcher Landen Roupp, relievers JT Brubaker and Ryan Walker each wrote the Bible passage Genesis 9:12–16 on their respective hats, while reliever Sam Hentges opted to wear the regular hat without the rainbow logo instead.
+Following the game, Brubaker, Roupp and Walker were each reprimanded and issued warnings by MLB for writing on their caps.
+However, no further action was taken by the Giants, with manager Tony Vitello claiming it was "just kind of a general knowledge" that players "have the freedom to do what they think is best."

+The players' protest drew criticism from local outlets and fans, given the region's long history with the LGBTQ community.

-Texas Rangers' lack of Pride Night
+Texas Rangers' lack of Pride Game

-By 2022, every team in MLB had conducted at least one Pride Night, with the exception of the Texas Rangers.
-This would remain the case over the next several years, as in 2024, they were the lone team out of the 30 MLB franchises that season to not hold a Pride Night.
-The closest that the team has come to hosting a Pride Night, according to the Associated Press, was in September 2003, when the team invited several local LGBTQ groups to their venue for a fundraising event prior to a game.
+By 2022, every team in MLB had conducted at least one Pride Game, with the exception of the Texas Rangers.
+As of the 2026 season, they remain the lone team out of the 30 MLB franchises to not hold a Pride Game.
+The closest that the team has come to hosting a Pride Game, according to the Associated Press, was in September 2003, when the team invited several local LGBTQ groups to their venue for a fundraising event prior to a game.
 According to the Associated Press, one reason for this could be the conservative political climate within the state of Texas, which in 2023 enacted a series of legislation targeting the LGBTQ community.
+However this is often disputed as the 3 other major sports teams in Dallas-Fort Worth Dallas Mavericks, Dallas Stars, and FC Dallas regularly hold pride games.
 The news agency also pointed out that Ray Davis, the team's owner, has previously donated large sums of money in support of Greg Abbott, the state's conservative governor.
-Additionally, the Associated Press noted that the location of the Rangers' stadium may play a role in their decision to not host a Pride Night.
-While the Houston Astros, the state's only other MLB team, does host Pride Nights, their stadium is located in Houston, a populous city that largely votes for Democratic elected officials.
+Additionally, the Associated Press noted that the location of the Rangers' stadium may play a role in their decision to not host a Pride Game.
+While the Houston Astros, the state's only other MLB team, does host Pride Games, their stadium is located in Houston, a populous city that largely votes for Democratic elected officials.
 By comparison, the Rangers play in Arlington, outside of the city limits of Dallas, in an area of the state that is generally more conservative than Dallas.
-In a 2023 article in The New York Times, it was reported that the Resource Center, a local LGBTQ group, had been trying for five years at that point to host a Pride Night at the Rangers' stadium.
+In a 2023 article in The New York Times, it was reported that the Resource Center, a local LGBTQ group, had been trying for five years at that point to host a Pride Game at the Rangers' stadium.